 The Alma at the elevator yells at the other Alma that she needs to focus, then the other runs down the hall.
 The religious symbols on the elevator panel revert to numbers, allowing Alma to push the “2” button.

 There’s a channel changing static sound and visual, and we’re on the second floor, where Layton and Beth Hollingsworth are doing a broadcast of The Cake Off.
 They have baby cactus cupcakes and a cake shaped like the hospital on a table.
 It’s probably a fundraiser for the hospital.
 Alma runs off the elevator and between the camera and the table, just as Beth is saying that chocolate comes from our friends, the Aztecs.
-They mock Alma as she runs by, always insufferably smug.
+Always sp insufferably smug, they mock Alma as she runs by.

 Alma is momentarily in a speedboat on TV, then she’s back in her hospital bed.
 She tries to get up and leave the room again, but Camila stops her.
 This time, Camila explains to her that she was in an accident and she’s in the hospital.

-That might be the first moment of true, full consciousness we’ve seen.
+That might be Alma’s first moment of true, full consciousness that we’ve seen.